devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - By default, an SCP named `FullAWSAccess` is attached to every root, OU, and account.
 - SCPs do not affect any service-linked role.
 Service-linked roles enable other AWS services to integrate with AWS Organizations and can't be restricted by SCPs.
 - You can use trusted access to enable an AWS service that you specify, called the trusted service, to perform tasks in your organization and its accounts on your behalf.
 This involves granting permissions to the trusted service but does not otherwise affect the permissions for IAM users or roles.
 When you enable access, the trusted service can create an IAM role called a service-linked role in every account in your organization.
 That role has a permissions policy that allows the trusted service to do the tasks that are described in that service's documentation.
 This enables you to specify settings and configuration details that you would like the trusted service to maintain in your organization's accounts on your behalf.
 - For billing purposes, the consolidated billing feature of AWS Organizations treats all the accounts in the organization as one account.
 This means that all accounts in the organization can receive the hourly cost-benefit of Reserved Instances (RI) that are purchased by any other account.
-In the payer account, you can turn off Reserved Instance discount sharing on the Preferences page on the Billing and Cost Management console.
+In the payer account, you can turn off Reserved Instance discount sharing on the Preferences page on the Billing and Cost Management console for the desired accounts.
+- After you create an Organization and verify that you own the email address associated with the master account, you can invite existing AWS accounts to join your organization.
+When you invite an account, AWS Organizations sends an invitation to the account owner, who decides whether to accept or decline the invitation.
+You can use the AWS Organizations console to initiate and manage invitations that you send to other accounts.
+You can send an invitation to another account only from the master account of your organization.
+When an invited account joins your organization, you do not automatically have full administrator control over the account, unlike created accounts.
+If you want the master account to have full administrative control over an invited member account, you must create the  `OrganizationAccountAccessRole` IAM role in the member account and grant permission to the master account to assume the role.

+## IAM

+- Supports federated identity with SAML 2.0-compatible IdP.
+- For other scenarios like LDAP you need to create an identiy broker that authenticates to LDAP and then calls STS to assume a role.
+- For administrators you can use the `AdministratorAccess` policiy.
+- For developer power users you can use the `PoweruserAccess` policiy.

 ## AWS Identity Federation with SAML 2.0